WolfeTyler/Fraudulent_Claim_Detector/README.md

 ## Contact

-Created by [@WolfeTyler](https://github.com/WolfeTyler).
+Created by [@WolfeTyler](https://github.com/WolfeTyler) and [@uvarajthulasiram](https://github.com/uvarajthulasiram).
 Feel free to open an issue or reach out with questions or feedback!